anqiwang0827/data-512-a1/README.md

 1 .png image of the visulization will be saved after executing hcds-a1-data-curation.ipynb

 ## Data
+Data was gathered from the Wikimedia REST API, Wikimedia Foundation, 2017.
+CC-BY-SA 3.0
 ### Source Data
 Collect data from two different API endpoints, the Pagecounts API and the Pageviews API.